 Tuning Flavors with a Beer Centrifuge

 A beer centrifuge isn’t just a faster, low-effort equivalent to a filter.
-In fact, it’s not filtration at all, it’s separation (which means your beer is still “unfiltered”).
+In fact, it’s not filtration at all; it’s separation (which means your beer is still “unfiltered”).
 It also makes it possible to “tune” the character of a beer while increasing your margins.
 This is especially obvious with “hoppy” beers.
 In general, filters have trouble handling the heavy sediment loads of hop-heavy beer styles (or, really, anything with lots of solids).
 You’re going to clog up your filter faster, increasing batch times.
-On top of that, the hops oils are going to get bound up and removed from your beer.
+On top of that, the hops oils will get bound up and removed from your beer.
 With a centrifuge, you extract the hop material but leave the hop oils in the beer.
-You worked hard to put those aromas and flavor into the beer and the right centrifuge will keep them there.
+You worked hard to put those aromas and flavor into the beer, and the right centrifuge will keep them there.

 Installing a beer centrifuge doesn’t always eliminate filtration.
 For example, with a bright pilsner, you may still want to polish it with a filter.
 But that filter will last longer, and the filtration run will be shorter if you’ve spun the beer down first.